Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Data synthesis

 \subsection{Stellar Spectral Models}

-We perform what we call ``direct'' and ``cross'' retrievals to explore the impact of imperfections in the stellar spectral models on our inferences.
-In both cases, the synthetic data are generated using the PHOENIX stellar spectral model grid\footnote{\url{http://phoenix.astro.physik.uni-goettingen.de/}} \citep{Husser2013}.
+We explore the impact of imperfections in the stellar spectral models on our inferences \R{by performing two types of retrievals.
+In what we call ``direct'' retrievals, the same stellar spectral model grid is used to simulate the dataset and retrieve on it.
+In ``cross''-retrievals, different model grids are used for the data simulation and retrieval. } In both cases, the synthetic data are generated using the PHOENIX stellar spectral model grid\footnote{\url{http://phoenix.astro.physik.uni-goettingen.de/}} \citep{Husser2013}.
 Relevant to our purposes, the PHOENIX grid spans effective temperatures of $T_\mathrm{eff} \in [2300, 7000]$\,K in 100\,K steps and surface gravities of $\log g \in [0.0, 6.0]$ in steps of 0.5.
-For all spectral models, we linearly interpolate between grid points in terms of $T_\mathrm{eff}$, $\mathrm{[Fe/H]}$, and $\log g$ using the \texttt{speclib} package\footnote{\url{https://github.com/brackham/speclib}}.
+For all spectral models, we linearly interpolate between grid points in terms of $T_\mathrm{eff}$, $\mathrm{[Fe/H]}$, and $\log g$ using the \texttt{speclib} package\footnote{\url{https://github.com/brackham/speclib}} \R{\citep{speclib-0.0-beta.0}}.

-For the cross retrievals, we use other model grids to retrieve on the data.
+For the cross-retrievals, we use other model grids to retrieve on the data.
 This allows us to examine potential limitations introduced by the models under the assumption that the differences between state-of-the-art models provide a proxy of the differences between the models and reality.
 At the sampling of our simulated datasets (see \autoref{sec:precisions}), these differences average ${\sim}10$\,ppt for K0 stars and earlier types and ${\sim}200$\,ppt for M6 stars---with local differences above 100\% (\autoref{fig:stellar_models}).
 Considering that planetary signals within reach of \JWST{}'s precision can be of the order of a few hundred parts per million \citep[e.g.,][]{Rustamkulov2023_ERS}, it is crucial to explore how uncertainties stemming from model fidelity will challenge our retrievals that incorporate TLS signals.